knightsUCF/SpaceGame/marketing/readme.md

+# LOCALIZING INTO CHINESE

+* localizing into simplified Chinese is very helpful, since the Chinese Steam page only shows translated games

 # BIG WIN

 * the developer of Forager said they were able to get 300K downloads of their demo on Itch.